Fixing Errors in a Published Paper: Tips for Authors

 The response to a published error will depend upon the nature of the error and the individual or organization calling attention to the problem.
 Typically, those who advise a journal of potential problems with a published paper are readers/other researchers, authors, editors, publishers/journal owners, and members of the organization or institution from which the work was produced (universities and research labs).

-In essence, there are two parties who must respond to an error in a published paper: the author(s) and journal editors.
+In essence, two parties must respond to an error in a published paper: the author(s) and journal editors.
 Let’s start with journal editors.
 The assessments can be made on a case-by-case basis.
 For example, following can be considered by editors faced with a mistake in a published paper:

 - What is the nature of the correction request?